Gitart/SQL/sqllite/budefault.md

 =(strftime('%d - %m - %Y %H:%M:%S ','now','localtime'))
 ```
 ## Remark
-If not set 'localtime' be no cuurent time +- 2 hourse!
+If not set 'localtime' be no cuurent time +- 2 hource!